 Gelato isn’t likely your primary reason for visiting Venice Italy, but you know you want to eat the best gelato in Venice while you’re there.
-Read on to discover five Venice gelato shops that you simply cannot miss during your trip to the watery Italian wonderland.
+Read on to discover five Venice ice cream shops that you simply cannot miss during your trip to the watery Italian wonderland.

-Food travelers like us who visit Venice have access to great gelato.
-Thanks to Venice’s constant flow of tourists, we found no shortage of quality, creamy gelato with exotic flavors to cool us down and satisfy our sweet tooth cravings.
+Food travelers like us who visit Italy have access to great gelato.
+Thanks to Venice’s constant flow of tourists, we found no shortage of quality, creamy gelato and exotic flavors to cool us down and satisfy our sweet tooth cravings.

-It’s easy to find great flavors when eating gelato in Venice.
-Aside from pure fiore di latte, we enjoyed gelato flavored with lemons from Sorrento, pistachios from Sicily and, the always popular amerena cherries from Emilia Romagna.
+It’s easy to find great flavors when eating the best ice cream in Venice.
+Aside from pure fiore di latte, we enjoyed gelato flavored with lemons from Sorrento, pistachios from Sicily and the always tasty amerena cherries from Emilia-Romagna.
 The result is a delightfully creamy concoction with legendary flavors that never disappointed us.

 In the scope of seven days, we ate enough gelato to narrow our favorites to five awesome Venice gelato shops.
 Based on our hands-on, spoon-to-mouth research, these are our picks for the five gelaterias scooping the best ice cream in Venice: